Gromatics/httpfixtures/README.md

 ```

-# Use Json object to create fixture
+# Use JSON object to create fixture
 The command will guide you through the process:

 Run the following command: